-Located about 30 miles from Gatlinburg as the crow flies, Maggie Valley sits high up in the mountains of Western North Carolina.
+Located about 30 miles from Gatlinburg, Tenn. and 40 miles west of Asheville, NC, Maggie Valley sits high up in the mountains of Western North Carolina in the Cataloochee Valley.

-Roughly 1,500 more feet above sea level, Maggie Valley is a mountain community at the nexus of the Great Smoky Mountain National Park and a pair of national forests.
+Roughly 1,500 more feet above sea level, Maggie Valley is a mountain community at the nexus of the Great Smoky Mountains National Park and a pair of national forests.

-It’s known for natural beauty, moonshine and a defunct tourist attraction that may very well become funct again.
+Specifically, it is known for its natural beauty, moonshine and a defunct tourist attraction that may very well become funct again.

 At one time, bolstered by Ghost Town in the Sky, Maggie Valley was a legitimate rival to Gatlinburg and Pigeon Forge.
 The race, however, wasn’t exactly fair.

-At the higher elevation, Maggie Valley had less room to spread out and less room for more attractions to support growing interest and traffic.
+At its high elevation, Maggie Valley had less room to spread out and less room for more attractions to support growing interest and traffic.

 While it’s not entirely clear that Maggie Valley wanted a bigger slice of the tourism pie, geographically it would have been tough.